emaphp/backbone.prism/README.md

 ###Mutators

 <br/>
 Mutators are objects that define how a view is generated from a store instance.
-They allow to change a view configuration values during runtime.
+They allow to change a view configuration during runtime.
 A store view supports the following options:

  * comparator: A model field or a comparator function.
  * filter: A filter function or an object with the desired criteria to apply to the collection.